 Endeavor to sleep well

 With so many things to worry about in modern society, you might find that you do not sleep very well most nights.
 This can harm HGH production.
-The most growth hormone is produced when you are in deep sleep.
+Growth hormone is mostly produced when you are in a deep sleep.
 But that may be inhibited if you wake every few minutes after going to bed.
 You can enhance the quality of your sleep by taking certain steps, such as reading in the evening, avoiding blue light before going to bed, using a melatonin supplement, or sleeping in a dark room.

 Use vitamins C and D

-Vitamins C and D contribute in one way or the other to boosting HGH levels.
+Vitamins C and D are known to contribute in certain ways to boost HGH levels.
 Low levels of growth hormone have been observed in individuals with low vitamin C and D levels.
 This suggests raising the amount in the body may help with HGH production.
 Italian researchers at the University of Genova found that vitamin D has a hand in several vital processes that can boost HGH levels.

 HGH Benefits With natural supplements

 There are numerous products out there with natural ingredients that have been shown in numerous studies to help promote the production of growth hormone by the pituitary gland.
 Those ones containing one or several of the following can be hugely beneficial:

 - Mucuna pruriens